rizveeredwan/Incremental-Sequential-Pattern-Mining-with-SP-Tree./README.md

 # Incremental-Sequential-Pattern-Mining-with-SP-Tree.
 A novel technique to mine sequential patterns from incremental sequential database using SP-Tree.
-The code can be found in '.\implementation\INCSPTree_BPFSPTree\version5 folder'.
+The code can be found in `.\implementation\INCSPTree_BPFSPTree\version5 folder`.
 The code begins from Main.py file.
 The dataset format is given below.

 ```
 10